The plugins for IntelliJ IDEA provide a fully integrated development experience in the IntelliJ IDE.

 IntelliJ keyboard shortcuts

-On Linux (IntelliJ keymaps Default for XWin) the keyboard shortcut is CTRL+Shift+F5.
+On Linux (IntelliJ keymaps Default for XWin) and Windows the keyboard shortcuts

-On macOS (IntelliJ keymap Mac OS X 10.5+ copy) the keyboard shortcut is ⇧⌘F5.
+On macOS (IntelliJ keymap Mac OS X 10.5+ copy) the keyboard shortcuts are

 Keyboard mappings can be changed in IntelliJ Preferences/Settings: Select Keymap, then enter flutter into the search box in the upper right corner.
 Right click the binding you want to change and Add Keyboard Shortcut.